talonvoice/wav2train/README.md

     #    datasets around on your disk or to a new machine.
     # Only works if clips are in the dirname(.lst)/clips/* directory
     ./wrebase output/

+    # Print some basic stats about a dataset, such as number of clips and total hours.
+    ./wstat output/clips.lst